hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 ## Running the JCache TCK

-To run the JCache (JSR107) TCK against Hazekcast:
+To run the JCache (JSR107) TCK against Hazelcast, perform the below instructions.

-* checkout the TCK from [https://github.com/jsr107/jsr107tck](https://github.com/jsr107/jsr107tck)
+1. Checkout the TCK from [https://github.com/jsr107/jsr107tck](https://github.com/jsr107/jsr107tck).
-* Change the properties to the following:
+2. Change the properties as below.

 ```java